geoffmunn/utility-scripts/README.md

 The encrypted string is saved in the user_config.yml file, and your seed will never be visible in plain text.

 When you run the ```manage_wallets.py``` script, you provide the same password you used to encrypt the seed.
 If this password doesn't decrypt any valid wallets then the script will stop.

+If you have any questions or concerns about the security aspect of your seed, then please raise an issue on this project.